Georgetown and Patrick Ewing are back in prime time at the Garden after shocking Villanova

 Harris scored 18 points — his most since dropping a career-high 22 points against St. John’s on Dec.
-13 and the second-best total of his career — as Georgetown (11-12) advanced to the semifinals for the first time since 2015 and beat the Wildcats (16-6) in the Big East tournament for the first time since 2008.
+13 and the second-best total of his career — as Georgetown (11-12) advanced to the semifinals for the first time since 2015 and beat the Wildcats (16-6) in the tournament for the first time since 2008.

 It was part of a balanced effort for the Hoyas, who got 17 points from Qudus Wahab, 14 from Jahvon Blair and 12 from Jamorko Pickett.
 That helped overcome Villanova’s frontcourt tandem of Jeremiah Robinson-Earl (26 points) and Jermaine Samuels (20 points).

-Georgetown also made all 23 of its free throw attempts, none more prominent than the two Harris made with 4.7 seconds to go.
+Georgetown made all 23 of its free throw attempts, none more prominent than the two Harris made at the end.
 And it capped a crisp offensive performance for the freshman, who tied a career high with six made field goals and added five assists in 38 turnover-free minutes.

-“That’s huge,” Coach Patrick Ewing said.
+“That’s huge,” Georgetown Coach Patrick Ewing said.
 “He’s growing up.
-He was put in a position where we didn’t think he was going to have to play being our starter, and there were some growing pains and he stepped up and he’s been playing magnificent for us.”
+He was put in a position where we didn’t think he was going to have to play being our starter, and there were some growing pains, and he stepped up, and he’s been playing magnificent for us.”

 Harris had reached double figures in only four of his first 22 games, and had a combined 13 points on 6-of-28 shooting over the Hoyas’ first three games this month.
 His effectiveness as a scorer was a well-timed bonus for Georgetown, which has won multiple games in a Big East tournament for the first time since 2010.